jonzel/itsec1/itsecanki.md

 5. Writeback: The result of the operation is written back to the register file, or to memory if the result is to be stored there.
 6. Repeat: The process is repeated for each instruction in the program, until the end of the program is reached or an error occurs.

-## Was sind Schutzmassnahmen gegen Bufferoverflow?
+## Was sind Schutzmassnahmen gegen Buffer-Overflow?

 ASLR = Address Space Layout Randomization